strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

   .to({validation: {ajvKeywords: ['range']}});
 ```

+## Max Listeners

+If multiple operations are executed by a connector before a connection is established with the database, these operation are queued up.
+If the number of queued operations exceeds [Node.js' default max listeners amount](https://nodejs.org/api/events.html#events_eventemitter_defaultmaxlisteners), it throws the following warning: `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
+11 connected listeners added.
+Use emitter.setMaxListeners() to increase limit`.
+We introduced a default value for the maximum number of emitters and now allow users to customize the number.
+In a LoopBack 3 application's `datasources.json`, you can change the number by setting the `maxOfflineRequests` property to your desired number.
+See [PR #1767](https://github.com/strongloop/loopback-datasource-juggler/pull/1767) and [PR #149](https://github.com/strongloop/loopback-connector/pull/149) for details.

 ## Binding Improvement

 In [PR#3618](https://github.com/strongloop/loopback-next/pull/3618) we added support for applying multiple `@bind()` decorators on the same class.
 Now you can decorator your class like: